I am an Adjunct Senior Research Fellow

 In the past my primary research activity was in digital/data communications.
 Since my retirement I have worked primarily in computational linguistics, particularly in areas relating to Japanese electronic dictionaries and text processing.
 My major retirement project was a PhD in this field, under the supervision of Tim Baldwin in the NLP Group at the University of Melbourne and Francis Bond at NTU in Singapore.
 Here is a list of my papers.

 Virtually all my teaching (1985-2002) was in the field of digital and data communications.
 I taught subjects in the Computer Science and Digital Systems undergraduate courses, but mainly worked in the Master of Digital Communications.
 I have retained some on-line information about the subjects I taught.
 Some people still use the simulator I wrote for the HDLC protocol.

 I have a particular interest in Things Japanese, and in particular the above-mentioned electronic Japanese/English dictionaries.

 From December 2000 to June 2001 I was a Visiting Professor at the Research Institute for the Languages and Cultures of Asia and Africa (ILCAA) in the Tokyo University of Foreign Studies in Japan.

-[Timur Kadirov has done a Russian translation of this page, and the Bydiscountcodes Team has done a Punjabi translation.
+[Translations of this page: Russian (Timur Kadirov), Punjabi (Bydiscountcodes Team), Slovenian (Andrijana Savicevic).
 Laura Mancini has done a Spanish translation of the "Other Details" page.
 An earlier Spanish version by Elina Bashlikova is here.]